Turtle Mountain Indian Reservation: Grahams Island

 Grahams Island is a part of the Turtle Mountain Reservation.
 It lies some 60 mi from the Turtle Mountain Reservation, but much of the island was allotted to Turtle Mountain Chippewas.
 The island is located on the north side of Devils Lake near the Spirit Lake Indian Reservation.
 Much of the island is covered by forest.
 The island was the location of Chief Little Shell I's village in the very early 1800s.
 Other Turtle Mountain land allotments are located in Liberty County, Montana, west of the Rocky Boy Reservation and 47 mi from the Blackfeet Reservation.

 Economy

 Turtle Mountain Reservation economic conditions are largely centered on government.
 The government of the Turtle Mountain Reservation employs 854 people.
 The government jobs include federal, state, and local agencies, as well as schools on the reservation.
 The reservation government also owns the Turtle Mountain Manufacturing Company, which has an employment force of 186.
 Another tribally owned company is Uniband, who employs 350 people in the Belcourt region.
-Other large employers on the Turtle Mountain Reservation include Indian Health Service employing 215 people, and the Turtle Mountain Community College employing 60 people.
+Other large employers on the Turtle Mountain Reservation include Indian Health Service employing 215 people, and the Turtle Mountain College employing 60 people.
 The local tribal casino, owned by the Turtle Mountain Reservation government, has a workforce of 300 people.